lblod/app-organization-portal/config/migrations-sample/README.md

 ## Template files

 - `pseudonimyze-data.sparql-template` - the file that contains the sparql for pseudonymizing data in the triplestore.
 It should run every time the db is "refreshed" with a copy from PROD.
+- `remove-type-in-producer-graph.sparql-template` - the migration to handle the occasional sync issue between OP and Loket.